The American Revolution and Early Republic

 - Which features make it clear that a funeral procession is taking place after the repeal of the Stamp Act?

 - Find one detail that others might have missed if they hadn’t used the magnifier.
 How does it support the artist’s point of view?

-- What does the text in the illustration and at the bottom of the page reveal about the point of view of the artist?
+- What does the text in the illustration reveal about the point of view of the artist?